Middle-earth: Shadow of War: Critical reception

 The story of the game received generally negative reviews.
-Hurley remarked that the game's tone was incoherent and felt the story did not respect the source material, citing Shelob's change from a spider to a human woman as one of his disappointments towards the game's narrative.
-Stapleton added that the game played "fast and loose" with Lord of the Ring lore, and described the dialogues in the game as "clunky" and "derivative".
+Hurley remarked that the game's tone was incoherent and felt the story did not respect the source material, citing Shelob's change from a spider to a human woman as one of his disappointments with the game's narrative.
+Stapleton added that the game played "fast and loose" with Lord of the Ring lore, while criticizing the game's dialog as "clunky" and "derivative".
 Kelly also disliked the game's tone, feeling that it was "overly-serious" and lacked a sense of playfulness.
-Johnny Chiodini from Eurogamer also called the story "dreadful", "self-indulgent" and "bombastic nonsense".
+Johnny Chiodini from Eurogamer also called the story "dreadful", "self-indulgent", and "bombastic nonsense".
 He suspected Monolith only added certain plot points "for the sake of doing things bigger for the sequel", and wrote that "the lore had been thrown out the window for the sake of a couple of schlocky and unnecessary reveals".
-Chris Carter from Destructoid disliked Talion, calling him "bland", and remarked the story was "nonsensical", with "with rings upon rings and comical retcons".
+Chris Carter from Destructoid disliked Talion, calling him "bland", and remarked that the story was "nonsensical", with "rings upon rings and comical retcons".
 Phillip Kollar from Polygon remarked that fans of the Tolkien's legendarium will likely find Shadow of War's story and twists to the existing canon "distasteful".
-Writing for GameSpot, Justin Haywald liked the stories featuring the game's side characters and Orc companions, but lamented that players did not get to spend enough time with them and that these quests end abruptly.
+Writing for GameSpot, Justin Haywald liked the stories featuring the game's side characters and orc companions, but lamented that players did not get to spend enough time with them and that these quests end abruptly.

-Critics have mixed feelings about the scale of the game.
-Critics noted the distinctiveness of the game's five regions, but none of them introduces new gameplay features or enemy types.
-While Miller praised the location design and described them as a "visual treat", Kelly criticized the uninspiring environment design and the game's "sludgy, muted look".
+Critics had mixed feelings about the scale of the game.
+While some reviewers noted the distinctiveness of the game's five regions, they also noted their lack of new enemy types or gameplay.
+While Miller praised the location design and described the locations as a "visual treat", Kelly criticized the uninspiring environment design and the game's "sludgy, muted look".
 Kelly felt that despite the abundance of systems in the game, many were not integrated properly.
 Elaborating on the game's bloatedness, Kelly added that the game was "constantly screaming at [players] to do things", and described its side content as a "fantasy to-do list".
-Carter, likewise, felt that some of the systems, such as the gears featured in the game, were overly convoluted.
-Andrew Webster, writing for The Verge, added that Monolith's intention to introduce more content to the game unexpectedly backfired and diluted the experience, causing great moments in the game to be overshadowed by unnecessary content, boring missions and map markers that failed to elevate the experience.
+Carter, likewise, felt that some of the systems, such as the gear featured in the game, were overly convoluted.
+Andrew Webster, writing for The Verge, added that Monolith's intention to introduce more content to the game unexpectedly backfired and diluted the experience, causing great moments in the game to be overshadowed by unnecessary content, boring missions, and map markers that failed to elevate the experience.